-The Best Grills for Every Type of Cook
+The Best Grills of 2020

 Best Gas Grill: Genesis II E-315 3-Burner Propane Gas Grill

 This top-rated gas grill makes barbecuing a breeze.
 The grill features 513 square inches of cooking space over three burners.
 It also has a tuckaway warming rack that will keep your grilled goods toasty while you sneak in a round of cornhole—or one of these other fun outdoor games.
 What our Test Kitchen experts love most are the built-in hooks that create a designated space to hang spatulas, tongs and other favorite grilling tools.

 Best Charcoal Grill: Weber Original Charcoal Grill